First Day Hike held at Preparation Canyon

 First Day Hikes take place at state parks across Iowa and in other states, but this was the first such hike at Preparation Canyon.
 This year’s hikes are especially noteworthy, as 2020 is the 100th anniversary of the Iowa State Parks system.
 This year’s hikes broke attendance records across the state.

-The Preparation Canyon hike was held in partnership with the Iowa Department of Natural Resources and the Friends group, with support from Golden Hills Resource Conservation & Development.
-The Friends group is dedicated to improving the Loess Hills State Forest and Preparation Canyon State Park through volunteering, fundraising, and other support.
+The Preparation Canyon hike was held in partnership with the Iowa Department of Natural Resources and the Friends group, with support from Golden Hills RC&D. The Friends group is dedicated to improving the Loess Hills State Forest and Preparation Canyon State Park through volunteering, fundraising, and other support.

 The State Forest and State Park are public conservation and recreation areas located along the Loess Hills National Scenic Byway in Harrison and Monona counties.
 Both are owned and managed by the Iowa Department of Natural Resources.